 As soon as you notice a delay in any area of your child’s development, bring it to the attention of your pediatrician.
 Check whether the child is indeed late or if it fits within the normal parameters of child development.

-Although you may not notice a delay in your child’s development, your child’s ganenet or teacher may notice a delay and recommend an evaluation.
+Although you may not notice a delay, your child’s ganenet or teacher may observe one and recommend an evaluation.

 Leumit: 02-567-5111